Raid-Training-Initiative/RTI/text/guides/written-guides/RTI Raid Quickstart.md

 16. Exotic armour has a tiny loss in stats compared to ascended armour.
 You can get exotic armour of any stat from many areas, such as Bladed armour in Verdant Brink.
 17. Check if exotic equipment is salvageable before slotting in expensive runes/sigils.
 Karma armour or armour from levelling, for example, is not salvageable.
 18. Stand tightly in the stack as often as possible.
 This is where all the boons and healing is!
-19. Often, ascended food is cheaper to craft than its exotic counterpart.
+19. Sometimes, ascended food is cheaper to craft than its exotic counterpart.
+Use [GW2Efficiency](https://gw2efficiency.com/crafting/calculator) to compare prices!
 20. The 1-hour version of enhancements is much more cost-efficient than the 30-minute variant.
 21. You can filter most raid sellers and guilds looking for members from the Raid LFG by entering `-[` into the search bar.
 22. Doing Strikes and Fractals nets you currency for ascended gear.